 - One submission per student.

-- Short Essay Award and Research Paper Award submissions: complete the Student Application Form (here) and attach paper to this form.
+- Short Essay Award and Research Paper Award submissions: complete the Student Application Form (here) and attach the paper to this form by March 31, 2019.

-- Thesis Award submissions: complete the Student Application Form (here) and attach in one file a 1-2pp. thesis abstract and a 20-40pp. thesis excerpt (preferably one or more chapters).
+- Thesis Award submissions: complete the Student Application Form (here) and attach in one file a 1-2pp. thesis abstract and a 20-40pp. thesis excerpt (preferably one or more chapters) by March 31, 2019.

 - All submissions should be revised, polished, and suitable for consideration by an awards committee comprised of readers from a variety of disciplinary backgrounds.

-Winston Award recipients and their faculty mentors will be honored at a luncheon on April 27, 2018.
+Winston Award recipients and their faculty mentors will be honored at a luncheon on May 3, 2019.
 Awardees will receive a monetary prize and a certificate.
-Awardees and mentors will also be celebrated on the Honors College and University Honors websites and social media accounts.
+Awardees and mentors will also be celebrated on the Honors College website and social media accounts.

 Contact us at WinstonAwards@umd.edu